doctorray117/minecraft-ondemand/README.md

 Things you need to go find because they'll be used in the procedure are:
 - AWS Account ID.
 This is a 12 digit number (at least mine is).
 [Finding your AWS account ID].
 Put this in the IAM policies where I've put `zzzzzzzzzzzz`
 - Hosted Zone ID.
 This is a variable length string tied to your domain name in the Route 53 console.
+- VPC IPv4 CIDR.
+It looks like (and very well may be) `172.31.0.0/16`.
+Find it by opening the VPC console, tapping on `Your VPCs` and looking in the `IPv4 CIDR` column.

 Things you will locate as you go along and will need during IAM policy creation:
 - EFS File System ID